 Another incident involved an American soldier who traded with the Japanese.
 The war was almost over and Japan was about to surrender.
 The soldier traded for roasted beans.
 As it turned out, the beans had been tainted with arsenic.
 The soldier died the next day.
 After going through all he had suffered, the soldier died when freedom was almost his.

-The Yawata Steel Mills were the primary target for the second atomic bomb, but since the sky was extremely overcast, the bomb was dropped on Nagasaki.
-This time, they saw Japanese workers facing in the direction of radio speakers with their heads bowed.
+As the POWs went to work one morning, they saw Japanese workers facing radio speakers with their heads bowed.
 The Americans thought that the emperor had passed away.
 The truth was that the second atomic bomb had been dropped on Nagasaki, and the emperor was announcing Japan’s surrender.
 An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
 He was the first person to inform his fellow POWs that the war was over.
 They were then told the same news by a Japanese officer.

 Marvin remained in the camp until he was liberated, in September 1945, and was promoted to corporal.
 After being returned to the Philippines, for medical care, he boarded the U.S.S.
-Marine Shark which arrived at Seattle, Washington, on November 1, 1945.
+Marine Shark which arrived in Seattle, Washington, on November 1, 1945.

 Marvin returned to Kentucky and later resided in Lexington.
 He passed away on May 23, 1981, and was buried in Keefer Cemetery in Corinth, Grant County, Kentucky.